tachenoire/Apple-II-Desktop-Balloon-Calendar/README.md

 # IMPORTANT
 The balloon is meant to be used with the "PRNumber3" font included in the .NAR file.
-You will need to navigate to balloon\Apple II and install the .TTF file.
+You will need to navigate to balloon\Apple II Desktop and install the .TTF file.